cggh/panoptes/documentation/importsettings.rst

   *Value.* Specifies the maximum pixel width used for the column representing this property in a table.
   Longer text will be abbreviated with ellipsis.

+BarWidth
+  *Value*.
+Draws a bar in the background of the table, indicating the value.
+This requires *MinVal* & *MaxVal* to be defined.

 MinVal
   *Value.* For Value types, specifies the minimum value that can be reached.